hasura/graphql-engine/tutorials/building-an-android-app-using-hasura.rst

 :orphan:

 .. meta::
-   :description: A tutorial on building an Android app using Hasura
+   :description: Learn how Android developers can use Java for server-side development by building an app backend on Play and deploying to the cloud
    :keywords: hasura, docs, tutorials, android, java
    :content-tags: android, java
    :created-on: 2017-07-25T10:20:35.073Z